JoakimOL/Ttm4135-compendium/src/09-hashes.md

     - $T \leftarrow MAC(C,K_2)$
     - Send $C||T$

 Encrypt-then-MAC is the safest of the three.
-(Because the tag cannot possibly leak information about the plaintext?)
+Encrypt-and-MAC is the worst because the MAC cannot guarantee that it wont leak information.
+MAC-then-encrypt has the same weakness, but at least it encrypts the MAC.

 Some schemes do, however, provide both confidentiality and integrity with one key.